Deepk92/NextHike_Project_08/README.md

 Encountered issues with data integration and real-time processing, which were addressed by optimizing data handling and improving Flask server capabilities.
 Ensured the system is scalable and secure, particularly when handling user data and providing real-time recommendations.

-- Future Enhancements

-Enhance the recommendation algorithm by incorporating machine learning models that learn from user feedback.
-Expand the geographic analysis of job markets to include more granular data at the city or regional level.
-Implement advanced data security measures to protect user information.

 - Conclusion